ByungHakHwang/funsearch/README.md

 1. Prepare your laptop.

-2. Recommend to use Docker and VSCode.
+2. (If you will use your own server) Check to be able to use Docker and git.
+(If you will use AWS servers) Check your ssh connection.

+3. Recommend to use VSCode.

-3. Create your wandb API at https://wandb.ai/.
+4. Create your wandb API at https://wandb.ai/.

 ### On AWS server